deric/puppet-mesos/README.md

       include mesos::slave

-  Configuration should be handled by hiera. @TODO add hiera example
+  Configuration should be handled by hiera.

+  TODO: add hiera example

-# Links
+## Links

 For more information see [Mesos project](http://incubator.apache.org/mesos/)